hashicorp/consul/README.md

   level circuit breakers.

-* **Dynamic App Configuration** - An HTTP API that allows users to store indexed objects within Consul, for storing configuration parameters and appliation metadata.
+* **Dynamic App Configuration** - An HTTP API that allows users to store indexed objects within Consul, for storing configuration parameters and application metadata.

 Consul runs on Linux, macOS, FreeBSD, Solaris, and Windows and includes an optional [browser based UI](https://demo.consul.io).
 A commercial version